-- After everything has been plugged in turn the computer on.
+- After everything is plugged in, turn the computer on.

 - Insert the CD that came with the printer.
 If the CD does not automatically start, open My Computer, double-click on the CD drive, and then click the Setup or Install file.
 If you have downloaded the drivers, run the downloaded setup file.